ZOtherMod/lan-chat-application/README.md

-# 🌐 Online Chat Application
+# Online Chat Application
-A secure, real-time chat application accessible from anywhere on the internet!
+A secure, real-time chat application accessible from anywhere on the internet.
 Features end-to-end encryption and can be deployed to the cloud for global access.
 Built with Python WebSocket backend and React frontend.

-## 🚀 **NEW: Now Available Online!**
+## Available Online
-- **🌍 Global Access**: Connect from anywhere in the world
+- Global Access: Connect from anywhere in the world
-- **☁️ Cloud Deployment**: Easy deployment to Railway, Render, or Heroku
+- Cloud Deployment: Easy deployment to Railway, Render, or Heroku
-- **🔒 Production Security**: Enhanced security for public internet access
+- Production Security: Enhanced security for public internet access
-- **📱 Cross-Platform**: Works on any device with a web browser
+- Cross-Platform: Works on any device with a web browser

 ## Features